 - Substring: String you want to search, and if it finds, this method returns true.

 - Starting_Position (Optional): If you want to specify the starting point (beginning index position), then please specify the index value here.
-If you omit, the startswith Function considers Zero as a beginning position.
+If you omit, the Python startswith Function considers Zero as a beginning position.

 - Ending_Position (Optional): Specify the endpoint (Ending index position of the search) here.
 If you omit, it considers the highest number as the end.

 Python startswith function Example

 The following set of examples helps you understand the startswith Function.